kalkulacka-one/volebni-kalkulacka-2022/frontend/docs/theming.md

 Themes are actually Vue components which define CSS variables.
 Themes live in `@/components/themes` folder.

-To create a new theme, simply create a new file in `@/components/themes/MyAwesomeTheme.vue` (filename always has to end with `Theme` and be CamelCased):
+To create a new theme, simply create a new file in `@/components/themes/MyAwesomeTheme.vue` (filename always has to end with `Theme` and be PascalCased):

 ```vue
 <template>